 Impersonation, on the other hand, has been designed to support enterprise applications and is an administratively controlled access methodology that requires no intervention from the mailbox owner.
 One way to think of the differences is that Impersonation is access for applications, whereas Delegated access is for users (like when your assistant needs to book a meeting on behalf of you).

-From a security perspective, Impersonation is also preferable to Delegate access (Only when using AskCody Meeting+, Welcome+ Add-in and Today+ with advanced features) for the following reasons:
+From a security perspective, Impersonation is also preferable to Delegate access (Only when using AskCody Services Add-in, Visitors Add-in, and Displays with advanced features) for the following reasons:

 - Access via EWS is not available to end-users, and EWS calls can (and should) be secured on the wire via SSL.
 All data in motion from AskCody is encrypted using 128-bit TLS 1.2+.

 - Role-based access permissions to enable or disable Impersonation rights are provisioned on the account level and can be set only via the Exchange administrator.

 - Both Impersonation and Impersonation activity can be logged by both IIS and EWS native logging functionality, providing a full audit trail.
 This means that you will be able to log and monitor how the Service Account is being used and immediately be aware if you suspect abuse of data or access to user’s accounts.

 To summarize some of the reasons why EWS Application Impersonation is considered the best approach to application-level mailbox access for server/service type applications and why AskCody need Impersonation to work accordingly:

 - It is an administrator-managed, not user-managed permission, which means that a user or other application cannot change the permission settings.